heterophyllus/GlassPlotter/README.md

 ![MDI](image/Screenshot_MDI.png)

 ## Overview
-GlassPlotter is an open source, comprehensive glass map viewer.
+GlassPlotter is an open source and comprehensive glassmap viewer.
 It aims to be useful for daily work of diverse optical designers.

 ## Key Features
-- Explore glassmaps with easy-to-use GUI
+- Comprehensive environment with reasonable GUI
-  - Optical designers eager to find the best material to satisfy the target function.
-This application provides the supportive environment to explore various optical glasses from different suppliers.
+  - This application provides rich environment to explore various glasses from different suppliers.
-- Support user defined curve
+- User defined curve
-  - Optical designers are often confused by the different definition of "normal line".
-This application enables the consistent display on the single norm defined by the user.
+  - This application frees optical designers from inconsistent "normal line" defined by every manufacturer.

 ## Getting Started